zahrag/BIOSCAN-1M/README.md

 ![Alt Text](dataset/bioscan_images/Fig1.png)

 BIOSCAN dataset provides researchers with information about insects.
-Three main sources of information published by the BIOSCAN-1M Insect dataset are:
+Each record of the BIOSCAN-1M Insect dataset contains four primary attributes.

 ###### <h4> I. DNA Barcode Sequence
 The provided DNA barcode sequence showcases the arrangement of nucleotides—Adenine (A), Thymine (T), Cytosine (C), and Guanine (G)—depicted in blocks of distinct colors: